 Intensive Outpatient Addiction Treatment Programs in New Jersey and Pennsylvania

-Outpatient therapy programs make addiction treatment accessible to those who do not have the flexibility or freedom to pause their career and family obligations to focus on their health and wellbeing in a residential facility.
-It allows you to take advantage of local resources, making it possible to fit a recovery program into your existing schedule.
-Outpatient treatment is divided according to how many hours you spend per week in therapy:
+Outpatient addiction therapy programs make addiction treatment accessible to those who do not have the flexibility or freedom to pause their career and family obligations to focus on their health and wellbeing in a residential facility.
+It allows you to take advantage of local resources, making it possible to fit an outpatient addiction treatment program into your existing schedule.
+Outpatient addiction treatment is divided according to how many hours you spend per week in therapy:

 - Partial Hospitalization Programs – 20 or more hours per week